-Throughout his career, Lionel Messi has consistently been one of the most famous and one of the best soccer players in the world.
+Throughout his career, Lionel Messi has consistently been one of the most famous and best soccer players in the world.
 He is also considered to be a calm and patient player, but one thing many people don’t know about him is how many times he has received a red card.

 Messi has a total of 3 red cards.